 The first thing you need to choose is the audio driver.

 In Windows, it depends on the audio interface you are using.
 If it is a built-in sound card which doesn't support ASIO, you can use either

-Direct Sound or MME.
+MME.
 If you are using an ASIO-compatible sound card then choose ASIO because the latency will be way much smaller.

 When you have selected the audio driver you want to use, various input (Input Channels, Input Device, and Input Source) and output (Output Channels, Output Device) settings will become available based on the audio driver you choose.

 If you are using the Live Player you will have to select the input device here.

 Click on the Input Device pop-up menu and choose the source you want to use from the menu.

 Click on the Output Device pop-up menu and choose the destination you want to use from the menu.

 Use them to adjust the latency of your soundcard.
 If you hear clicks or pops, increase their values.